pandoc-jp/pandoc-doc-ja/users-guide.rst

 See the `CSL user documentation`_ for more information about CSL styles and how they affect rendering.

-Unless a citation key start with a letter, digit, or ``_``, and contains only alphanumerics and single internal punctuation characters (``:.#$%&-+?<>~/``), it must be surrounded by curly braces, which are not considered part of the key.
+Unless a citation key starts with a letter, digit, or ``_``, and contains only alphanumerics and single internal punctuation characters (``:.#$%&-+?<>~/``), it must be surrounded by curly braces, which are not considered part of the key.
 In ``@Foo_bar.baz.``, the key is ``Foo_bar.baz`` because the final period is not *internal* punctuation,